Nhantran65/TodoApp/README.md

 3. CI/CD Pipeline & Remote Server (5p)
 4. Implement Features/Functionalities for the React ToDo app (10p)
 5. Testing feature (5p)
+6. Database (3p) - Connected Database and Create CRUD endpoints for task list

 ## Expected Project grade and Reason for that:
+I think my grade should be near maximum because I have implemented almost features of this Todo App Project just only remain Frontend for last step.